4WD MODIFICATIONS - DIY WORKSHOP

-A view behind makes hitching so much easier and can prevent big-buck damage to your paint and panels
+A view behind makes hitching so much easier and can prevent big-buck damage to your paint and panels.
+We look at two types of reverse camera displays.

-In the 1960s and 70s, the futurists’ view of 1999 had us all driving flying cars and our houses being cleaned by fem-bots.
-More than a decade past that date, it’s fair to say there aren’t too many flying cars and robots haven’t contributed as much to domestic bliss as the futurists envisaged (although there are probably plenty of mums out there who would disagree…!) but technology has given us convenience and comfort in other parts of our lives.
+In the 1960s and 70s, the futurists’ view of 1999 had us all driving flying cars and our houses being cleaned by robots.
+Twenty years on, it’s fair to say there aren’t too many flying cars and robots haven’t contributed as much to domestic bliss as the futurists envisaged.

 So, for this Hilux, it was matter of screw-off, screw-on with no messing around.
 Three minutes; you beauty!
 Although it includes the LCD screen for camera display, the replacement mirror has a mechanical dipping feature, not an automatic/LCD one like some late-model cars

-The cable for the mirror must be tucked up behind the headlining and A-pillar trim; most late-model cars have a moulded headlining and easily-removed clip-in A-pillar trims so the cable can be easily pushed behind; older cars with upholstered head-linings will require extra work
+The cable for the mirror must be tucked up behind the headlining and A-pillar trim; most late-model 4WDs have a moulded headlining and easily-removed clip-in A-pillar trims so the cable can be easily pushed behind; older 4WDs with upholstered head-linings will require extra work

 This is the upper left side of the dashboard with the A pillar trim removed.
 The mirror cable needs to be fed down toward the floor.
 With that done, the cable was tied to the factory wiring harness mounts (to prevent annoying noises or chafing of the wiring) and the A pillar trim reinstalled